aya-prover/aya-prover-docs/src/blog/class-defeq.md

 Suppose the syntax for creating an instance of a class is `new Precat { Ob := .., Hom := .., ... }`.

+## Definitional projection

-Then, I want the following:
+Further, I want the following:

 + `Precat` is the type for all instances of the class `Precat`.
 + `Precat { Ob := Group }` is the type for all instances of the class `Precat` whose `Ob` field is (definitionally) `Group`.